ratwolfzero/hopalong_python/README.md

 thus avoiding memory swapping RAM--SSD.
 <br />
 Increase in speed.
-The computing time with high number of iterations (num) now increases proportionally to the number of iterations, Which corresponds to the expected behavior <br />
+The computing time with high number of iterations (num) now increases proportionally to the number of iterations, which corresponds to the expected behavior <br />
 <br />
 <br />